 What impacts does the quagga mussel have on Lake Geneva and the services it provides?

-As an adult, the quagga mussel finds its food by filtering up to 2 litres of water per day.
-The huge volumes of water filtered in this way change the distribution of resources available to other living organisms, thereby disrupting the food chain.
+As an adult, the quagga mussel finds its food by filtering up to 2 liters of water per day.
+The gigantic volumes of water thus filtered modify the distribution of resources available to other living organisms, thus upsetting the food chain.

-The quagga mussel clings to many types of natural substrates, but it also colonises metal pipes used to pump water from the lake for drinking water production and air conditioning with naturally cold water, as well as fishing gear, causing significant damage and costs.
+The quagga mussel clings to many types of natural substrates, but it also colonizes metal pipes used to pump water from the lake for drinking water production and air conditioning to naturally cold water, as well as fishing gear, causing significant damage and costs.

 In this context, CIPEL is attentive to the effectiveness and side effects of techniques to control the proliferation of the quagga mussel, particularly chemical-based control.

-Towards a more effective fight in consultation with the other managers of the large Alpine lakes
+Towards a more effective fight in cooperation with the other managers of the large Alpine lakes

-Faced with the magnitude of the problem that affects all aquatic environments, the CIPEL is in contact with the other managers of the large Alpine lakes to share knowledge and solutions, and to act more effectively.
+Faced with the magnitude of the problem that affects all aquatic environments, the CIPEL is in contact with other managers of large alpine lakes to share knowledge and solutions, and act more effectively.

 For more information:

-Photograph of a scientific measuring instrument fully colonised by quagga mussels after a year of immersion in the lake at a depth of 8 metres.
-Until now, these 'shock' images have always come from North America, as biofouling in Europe has always been much less spectacular.
+Photograph of a scientific measuring instrument completely colonized by the quagga mussel after one year of immersion in the lake at the depth of 8 meters.
+Until now, these "shock" images always came from North America, as bio-fouling in Europe was always much less spectacular.